Home NAS Setup in India: Complete Storage Guide

 My recommended build:

-The Intel N100 processor is a marvel of efficiency.
+That Intel N100 processor is a marvel of efficiency.
 It provides enough horsepower for 1-2 simultaneous Plex transcoding streams, runs Docker containers comfortably, and consumes only 10-15 watts under load.
-The 16 GB RAM handles TrueNAS Scale without breaking a sweat.
+Sixteen gigs of RAM handles TrueNAS Scale without breaking a sweat.
+Not sure if a processor this cheap has any right being this good, but here we are.

-The ORICO enclosure connects via USB 3.0 and supports RAID 1 at the hardware level.
-For a more reliable setup, you could invest in a proper SATA expansion — some mini PCs have internal M.2 to SATA adapters, or you could use a Thunderbolt/USB4 multi-bay enclosure.
+For connectivity — the ORICO enclosure connects via USB 3.0 and supports RAID 1 at the hardware level.
+For a more reliable setup, you could invest in a proper SATA expansion.
+Some mini PCs have internal M.2 to SATA adapters, or you could use a Thunderbolt/USB4 multi-bay enclosure if your budget stretches that far.

 NAS Software: TrueNAS Scale vs OpenMediaVault